In any area of life, if you want to sustain well-being, discipline is required. Specific actions, when done consistently, allow you to thrive.

 I encourage you to re-read this post slowly, and take action one step at a time!

-If you would like my personal support to customize and install these practices into your business, consider applying for my group coaching program.
+For ongoing support to customize and install these practices into your business, and staying consistent and joyful in these disciplines, check out my group coaching program.

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.